mmallicoat/marshallmallicoat.com/content/readings.rst

 2007, spring?
 -------------

-Where: University of Kansas student union
+Where: University of Kansas student union in Lawrence, KS

 Why: open mic